Chapter 6. Ports required for communication between IdM and AD

 Note

 The libkrb5 library uses UDP and falls back to the TCP protocol if the data sent from the Key Distribution Center (KDC) is too large.
 Active Directory attaches a Privilege Attribute Certificate (PAC) to the Kerberos ticket, which increases the size and requires to use the TCP protocol.
-To avoid the fall-back and resending the request, by default, SSSD in Red Hat Enterprise Linux 7.4 and later uses TCP for user authentication.
+To avoid the fall-back and resending the request, SSSD uses TCP for user authentication by default.
 If you want to configure the size before libkrb5 uses TCP, set the udp_preference_limit in the /etc/krb5.conf file.
 For details, see the krb5.conf(5) man page on your system.

 The following diagram shows communication sent by IdM clients, and received and responded to by IdM servers and AD Domain Controllers.
-To set the incoming and outgoing ports and protocols on your firewall, Red Hat recommends using the firewalld service, which already has definitions for FreeIPA services.
+To set the incoming and outgoing ports and protocols on your firewall, use the firewalld service, which already has definitions for FreeIPA services.

 Learn